DataDog/hiring-engineers/answers.md

     tags=["env:sandbox","metric_submission_type:gauge"])
    ```

-The resulting Dashboard would look like that
+The resulting Dashboard would look like that.
+(Note: Time scale is wrong because for that example I assumed one datapoint was one day)
 ![12-kids_screen_time](./12-kids_screen_time.png)

 #### I realy enjoyed discovering the Datadog product and I hope you enjoyed the reading too.